klaudiosinani/signale/contributing.md

 You may find an issue is assigned, or has the [`assigned` label](https://github.com/anru/signales/labels/assigned).
 Please double-check before starting on this issue because somebody else is likely already working on it

-### Say hi

-Come over and say hi anytime you feel like on [Gitter](https://gitter.im/anru/signales).

-### Translating Documentation

-#### Create a Translation

-- Visit the [`translations' index`](https://github.com/anru/signales/tree/master/docs/readme.md) file to ensure that the document is not already translated in your target language.
-- Add the name of the language to the document as an extension, e.g: `readme.JP.md`
-- Place the translated document inside the [`docs`](https://github.com/anru/signales/tree/master/docs) directory.
-- Add your github profile and the translated document at the [`translations' index`](https://github.com/anru/signales/tree/master/docs/readme.md) file.
-- Create a Pull Request including the language in the title, e.g: `Readme: Japanese Translation`

-#### Improve a Translation

-- Include your github profile next to the translation you improved at the [`translations' index`](https://github.com/anru/signales/tree/master/docs/readme.md) file.
-- Create a Pull Request that delivers the improvements and include the language in the title, e.g: `Readme: Improvements for the Japanese Translation`

 ### Submitting an issue

 - Search the issue tracker before opening an issue